-Health care cost trend 6.50 percent in 2019, 6.25 percent in 2020, decreasing 0.25 percent per year
+Health care cost trend 6.50 percent in 2021, and 6.25 percent in 2022, decreasing 0.25 percent per year to an ultimate rate of 5.00 percent

-The current year discount rate is 2.90 percent used to measure the liability for the 12 months ended December 31, 2020; 3.80 percent was used to measure the liability for the 12 months ended December 31, 2019, which is a change of 0.70 percent.
+The current year discount rate is 2.00 percent in 2021 and 2022, which is a change of 0.90 percent.
 For the current valuation, the discount rate was set by considering published rate information for 20-year high-quality (AA-rated), tax-exempt, general obligation municipal bonds as of the measurement date.

-Mortality rates are based on Pub-2010 Public Retirement Plans General Headcount-Weighted Mortality tables with MP-2018 Generational Improvement Scale.
+Mortality rates are based on Pub-2010 Public Retirement Plans General Headcount-Weighted Mortality tables with MP-2020 Generational Improvement Scale.